prrvchr/OAuth2OOo/README.md

     - Automatic resizing of the Wizard to the dimensions of the first displayed page.
     - Automatic move to page X on opening if possible.

-- Fixed an issue with tokens without expiration (as used by Dropbox) on testing their validity…
+- Fixed an issue with tokens without expiration (as used by Dropbox) on testing their validity...

 - Many other fix...

+### What remains to be done for version 0.0.5

+- Write the implementation of the Help button (CommandButton5) in the new [XWizard interface](https://github.com/prrvchr/OAuth2OOo/blob/master/python/wizard.py)

+- Add new language for internationalization...

+- Anything welcome...

 ### Uno OAuth2.0 API for LibreOffice / OpenOffice.